skip to main content

 • Dealing with Conflict: Understanding different communication styles (Passive, Aggressive and Assertive) using assertiveness training-based tools around how to deal with conflict in a healthy way.

-Facilitators are typically University Psychology students and hold a current Working With Children Check.
-Cost is per classroom sized workshop.
+Facilitators are typically university psychology students and hold a current Working With Children Check.
+Cost is per classroom-sized workshop.

 Implementation support